 Submitting your podcast to Apple Podcasts doesn’t just put you on iTunes.
 Many podcast apps (Overcast and Pocket Casts) draw from Apple’s directory.
 This means that submitting your show to Apple Podcasts can open you to a massive audience of potential listeners.

 Read to start your own podcast?
 Learn the nitty-gritty details of starting your own show in our comprehensive guide.
 Learn how to start a podcast.

 Step 1: Publish Your Podcast to a Host

 Could you use your website host as podcast host?
 Yes, but we don’t recommend it.
 A website host isn’t optimized for audio files and can’t handle lots of download requests.
-Podcast hosts also offer other features, like analytics, WordPress integrations, support, video, and unlimited storage and bandwidth.
+Podcast hosts (like Castos!) also offer other features, like analytics, WordPress integrations, support, video, and unlimited storage.

 If you need a podcast host, give Castos a try.
 We give you a free 14-day trial to test our complete platform.
 If you already have podcast content hosted somewhere else, you can import your content in just a few minutes to see if it’s right for you.
 Start your free trial.

 Step 2: Find Your Podcast RSS Feed